1984 in motoring

-This article 1984 in motoring deals with developments in the automotive industry throughout the year 1984 by various automobile manufacturers, grouped by country.
+1984 in motoring deals with developments in the automotive industry throughout 1984 by various automobile manufacturers, grouped by country.
 The automotive industry designs, develops, manufactures, markets, and sells motor vehicles, and is one of the Earth's most important economic sectors by revenue.
-The first practical automobile with a petrol engine was built by Karl Benz in 1885 in Mannheim, Germany.

 United Kingdom

 In 1984 British Leyland sold its Jaguar car business into private ownership.
 British Leyland's mass-market car division, the Austin Rover Group, scrapped one of its longest-running marques, Morris, which was discontinued in August after the Ital was replaced by the new Austin Montego – a saloon version of the previous year's new Maestro hatchback.
-The new Montego went on sale in April and is powered by 1.3 and 1.6 petrol engines, with more versions set to follow, including high performance MG variants.
+The new Montego went on sale in April and is powered by 1.3 and 1.6 petrol engines, with more versions set to follow, including high-performance MG variants.
 October of this year saw the Triumph marque canned, when the Acclaim saloon finished production to be replaced by the Rover 200 Series in June, a four-door saloon which competes in the same sector as the Austin Maestro.
 Its 1.3 engine is sourced from the Honda Civic, while the 1.6 power unit is supplied from the Austin Rover parts bin.
-The 200 Series is made at Cowley, where it will soon be joined by the next generation Honda Ballade.
+The 200 Series is made at Cowley, where it will soon be joined by the next-generation Honda Ballade.
 The venture with Honda is set to include a replacement for the Rover SD1, with the new model scheduled for launch in two years' time.
 The Metro was given a facelift in October and offered a 5-door model for the first time.

 Ford had a relatively low profile year in 1984, with the only major changes to the range being the addition of the Escort RS Turbo (powered by a turbocharged XR3i 1.6 engine) and the discontinuation of the unpopular three-door Sierra.
 A replacement for the Granada range is due next year.
-Production of the Capri for the European market ended in November but RHD production for the UK would continue for another 2 years.
+Production of the Capri for the European market ended in November but RHD production for the UK would continue for another two years.